UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Budget billing levels out your utility payments over a year into a fixed average amount for predictable monthly bills, though it does not change your energy rate.

-How does budget billing work?
-A budget billing plan averages your annual electricity or natural gas consumption and divides it into 12 equal monthly installments.
+What is budget billing?
+It is an average payment plan that smooths out seasonal spikes by calculating your annual electricity or natural gas consumption and dividing it into 12 equal monthly installments.
 This ensures your fixed utility payments stay the exact same price every month, helping you avoid seasonal utility spikes during extreme winter or summer weather.

 Budget billing is a popular program offered by most electric and natural gas providers across the country.
 Instead of paying for exactly what you consume on a month-to-month basis — which inevitably results in high bills in the summer and winter and low bills in the spring and fall — you pay a predictable rate.
 It is important to understand that this is strictly a payment strategy designed for consumer convenience.
 It is not a discount program, and it does not reduce the base rate you pay for your energy supply or delivery.